Shawjinyi/shawjinyi.github.io/_pages/about.md

 ---
 permalink: /
-title: "😊Hello THERE, I'm Jinyi!"
+title: "😊Hello There, I'm Jinyi!"
 excerpt: "About me"
 author_profile: true
 redirect_from: